The Spy in Black: Plot

 As Jill prepares to leave the island, Blacklock returns to the house to arrest Hardt, only to find he has eluded them.
 Disguised in Rev. Harris's clothes, Hardt manages to board the island ferry, which is also carrying Jill, a number of civilian passengers, and eight German POWs.
-Blacklock reports Hardt's escape to the base commander, who explains that the British had learned of the Germans' plan because the real Anne Burnett luckily survived the German agents' attempt to kill her by throwing her into the sea.
+Blacklock reports Hardt's escape to the base commander, who explains that the British had learned of the Germans' plan when the real Anne Burnett briefly survived the German agents' attempt to kill her by throwing her off an oceanside cliff.

 At sea, Hardt manages to free the German prisoners and they seize the ferry.
-The Royal Navy pursue them, but before they can catch up, the ferry is intercepted by Hardt's submarine, and Hardt's first officer, Lieutenant Schuster (Marius Goring) decides to sink it.
+The Royal Navy pursue them, but before it can can catch up the ferry is intercepted by Hardt's submarine, and Hardt's first officer, Lieutenant Schuster (Marius Goring) decides to shell it.
 As the U-boat surfaces and prepares to fire, Hardt realises it is his own submarine.
-He frantically attempts to signal them, but too late – the U-boat shells the ferry, which begins to sink.
-By this time the British ships have arrived, and they drop depth charges, destroying the fleeing U-boat.
-As Jill, the other passengers and the crew abandon the sinking ferry, Hardt realises all is lost, and chooses to go down with the ship.
+He frantically attempts to signal it, but too late – the U-boat shells the ferry, which begins to sink.
+British ships then arrive and drop depth charges, destroying the fleeing U-boat.
+As Jill and the other passengers flee in life boats, Hardt realises all is lost and chooses to go down with the ship and join his crew.